top of page

 The pickle brine being brought to a boil to can bread and butter pickles.

 Stack the cucumber slices in a hot jar.
-Pour the hot mixture over the cucumbers leaving 1/2 inch headspace.
+Using a jar funnel, pour the hot mixture over the cucumbers leaving 1/2 inch headspace.

-Process in boiling water canner for 15 minutes if at sea level (adjust for elevation).
+Process in boiling water bath canner for 15 minutes if at sea level (adjust for elevation).

 After processing let the jars sit on the counter undisturbed for 24 hours.
 Check that the lids are depressed to indicate a seal.
 If any do not seal place them in the refrigerator for use.
 Allow the pickles to sit for 4-6 weeks for the best flavor.